 The countries surrounding the Sea share the blue azure waters, temperate climates with hot summers and mild winters.
 Each country grows and raises products loyal to the seasons, artichokes, squash, fennel and a bounty of wild mushrooms in the Fall; lemons, oranges and other citrus fruits in the Winter; asparagus, radishes, lettuces in Springs; and the bounty of tomatoes, eggplants, onions, garlic in the Summer.

 The menu at Figue will capture the spirit and sensibilities in an American way.
 Less locked into the cultural dogmas and more focused on the vibrancy of the experience…

 Below is my charcuterie card that will be on each table and in the bar area…

 I always say that I don’t believe I’m a chef.
 I try to be a storyteller. – Jose Andres

-Sguazabarbuz, beard splasher, is an Italian pasta and bean soup from Ferrara.
-The story starts that on May 29, 1503 Lucrezia Borgia, daughter of Pope Alexander VI, came to Ferrara to marry Alfonso d’Este, Duke of Ferrara.
+Sguazabarbuz, or beard splasher, is an Italian pasta and bean soup from Ferrara.
+The story starts on May 29, 1503 when Lucrezia Borgia, daughter of Pope Alexander VI, came to Ferrara to marry Alfonso d’Este, Duke of Ferrara.
 A steward of the Palace, taking inspiration from her golden locks, created this special pasta and bean soup in her honor.
-The pasta was cut into irregular strips resembled her hair….
+The pasta was cut into irregular strips that resembled her hair.

 The sauce for Oysters Rockefeller is made by previously preparing parsley, spinach, celery and onion tops and other greens, in a meat grinder; the greens must be ground very fine; to this add the juice of lemon and melted butter.
 One tablespoonful of this sauce is poured over each oyster when being taken from the shells, and just before serving.